Horodyskia: Classification

 Like many Precambrian organisms, the biology of Horodyskia is still poorly understood.
 As a result, it is difficult to classify what type of organism it may have been.
 Horodyskia has been considered an early metazoan, and a colonial foraminiferan.
 More recently it has been hypothesized that they are a type of Geosiphon-like fungus (Glomeromycota, Archaeosporales), due to the similarity of Horodyskia’s bead-like structures to the bladders of early growth stage Geosiphons.
+Horodyskia is almost certainly a eukaryote due to its large size and inferred cell wall, although likely a quite simple protist since its “beads” are quite cell-like in appearance.
+Its exact placement is unclear, as although a giant-celled alga is the best match, modern examples of these do not form lines of cells in a gelatinous matrix, alongside having rhizoids unlike Horodyskia.